 People make mistakes every day.
 If you have ever been convicted of a crime, you likely understand the disappointment and embarrassment caused by disclosing your criminal past.
 You might have missed out on a good job opportunity or experienced rejection when applying for housing.
 Fortunately, New Jersey expungement provides a process by which most criminal convictions can be sealed—removed from your record—after a period of time has passed.
 At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, an experienced New Jersey Expungement Attorney can help guide you through the complex process of clearing your record.
 We know how to begin the process and handle any complications that arise along the way.
 Our lawyers also understand specific qualification requirements New Jersey expungement law imposes.

 No one should have to pay for their past mistakes forever.
 Criminal records are publicly searchable.
 Once you have obtained an expungement, you can legally answer “no” when asked whether you have been convicted of a crime.
 Potential landlords, employers, banks, and others will no longer have access to your criminal history.

-To learn more about how the criminal defense lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC can help you through the expungement process, contact our experienced Trenton Expungement Lawyers today.
+To learn more about how the criminal defense lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC can help you through the expungement process, contact our experienced Hamilton Expungement Lawyers today.

 Qualifying for Expungement Under N.J.S.A.
 2C:52-7